sourcegraph/jetbrains/CONTRIBUTING.md

 ## Debugging VS Code

-Sometimes, the Agent behaves differently when called from IntelliJ than when called from VS Code, and you may need to debug the same code paths through the Agent twice.
+Sometimes, the TypeScript backend behaves differently when called from IntelliJ via Agent than when the same code is called from the VS Code extension, and you may need to debug the same code paths through the Agent twice.
 First, when called from the JetBrains extension side, and again when called from the VS Code extension side.

-To accomplish the latter, you can use VSC to debug itself.
+To accomplish the latter, you can use VS Code to debug itself.
 It works very similarly to how it works in JetBrains.
-There are predefined run configurations for debugging VSC Cody in the file `.vscode/launch.json` in `sourcegraph/cody`, such as `Launch VS Code Extension (Desktop)`.
+There are predefined run configurations for debugging VS Code Cody in the file `.vscode/launch.json` in `sourcegraph/cody`, such as `Launch VS Code Extension (Desktop)`.

-You do not launch VSC run configurations from the command palette.
+You do not launch VS Code run configurations from the command palette.
 Instead, use ctrl-shift-D to open the Run and Debug view, and you can see the configuration dropdown at the top.

 ## Known Issues

-- Force-stopping the target often corrupts the indexes, requiring an extra restart of the debugged target to fix them.
+- Force-stopping the target often corrupts IntelliJ's project indexes, requiring an extra restart of the debugged target to fix them.
-  - Workaround is to exit the target gracefully by quitting each time.
+  - Workaround is to exit the target gracefully by quitting each time, using the menus or hotkeys, rather than force-stopping it.

-One workaround is to quit the target instance gracefully from its own menus/hotkeys (e.g. ⌘-Q), rather than force-stopping it.